What is Eco Friendly Construction

 Any non-efficient use of energy increases the levels of carbon dioxide in the atmosphere which in turn increase the greenhouse effect.
 For that reason eco friendly construction uses materials and technology which help optimize energy efficiency of a home and reduce its harmful effect on the environment at the same time.
 By choosing an eco friendly construction, you will not only reduce the costs of your home in the long run but you will also help reduce the harmful effects of human actions on the environment.

 There are several ways how to build an environmentally friendly home or place of work and reduce the consumption of traditionaly inefficient use of products such as business electricity.
-Carefully plan your office refurbishment recycling where possible.
+Carefully plan your recycling where possible.
 Use recycled timber when choosing your furniture such as and dining tables.
-Make an effort to recycle your old carpet to reduce waste.
+Make an effort to reduce waste and ensure you have high quality Logical Storage Solutions that can be integrated into the building.
 The construction technology is constantly being developed and improved but every environmentally friendly building technique typically follows five basic principles – eco construction, eco design, eco maintenance, eco renovation and eco demolition with an aim to reduce the building’s influence on the environment as much as possible.
 How this is achieved depends on the chosen type of construction but it most often includes the use of eco friendly construction materials and design which at the same reduce the consumption of energy and other non-renewable resources such as water.

-Environmentally friendly houses do not offer any less comfort, safety or durability than conventional homes and often do not look any different from the existing buildings although some eco friendly construction designs also focus on integrating the buildings and interior balustrade into the surrounding environment as much as possible.
+Environmentally friendly houses do not offer any less comfort, safety or durability than conventional homes and often do not look any different from the existing buildings although some eco friendly construction designs also focus on integrating the buildings into the surrounding environment as much as possible.
 But there is one major difference between conventional and eco friendly buildings – energy efficiency.
 A well-built eco home uses as much as 30% less energy than most conventional homes.
 What is more, the use of environmentally friendly construction materials and techniques eliminates the risk of exposure to potentially harmful materials at any point of the building’s life-cycle making eco friendly homes a healthier place to live in.
 Ensure you use a reputable company for the disposal of your waste who are environmentally conscious when disposing of waste.
-Or use a company with a zero landfill record for gypsum recycling where 100% of the materials are recycled such as Anstey skip hire.
+Or use a company with a zero landfill record where 100% of the materials are recycled.

 Eco friendly construction is often associated with high costs, however, green building has evolved tremendously over the last three decades and you do not have to be rich to own an environmentally friendly home.
 Which type of eco friendly construction to choose depends on where you live, your personal preferences and of course, your budget.
 But every eco friendly construction method is a much better choice than the conventional building techniques for both the environment and your health as well as “your pocket“ as all eco friendly buildings provide better energy efficiency.